Jagpreet153/az/README.md

 ## Features
 - Responsive design that adapts to different screen sizes
-- Hero section with a call-to-action button
+- Hero section containing features

 ## Technologies Used
 - React.js library for building the user interface